 Each student in the Basic Degree program is assigned a Faculty Advisor.
-Students are expected to take charge of their learning and to initiate discussion of academic matters, including course selection and sequencing of courses, with their Faculty Advisor.
+Students are responsible for meeting all academic requirements of their programs and expected to take charge of their learning and to initiate discussion of academic matters, including course selection and sequencing of courses, with their Faculty Advisor.
 It is recommended that students meet with their Faculty Advisors once a term.